What to expect at a Big Mountain Enduro event:

 Series Format & Point Structure:

-The 2017 Big Mountain Enduro consists of three “series points” events – Santa Fe,NM, Crested Butte, CO and Mt.
-Rainier, WA.
+The 2017 Big Mountain Enduro consists of five series points events – Santa Fe,NM, Vail, CO, Keystone, CO, Winter Park, CO and Crested Butte, CO.
+Three of the five stops will count towards series points, so two races can be dropped.
 The BME Aspen Snowmass EWS stop will not count towards BME series points, nor will Mascota, Mexico.
 Each BME event will include four to eight timed stages over the course of one to three days.
 Each timed (special) stage will be ran as an individual time trial format.
 There will also be untimed transition (liaison) stages that require pedaling to the next stage or via shuttle.
 The racer with the fastest cumulative time, will win the event and take home crucial series points where applicable.

-The Big Mountain Enduro series overall title will be awarded to the athlete with the most points after the final round in Mt.
-Rainier, WA.
-The overall winner of the BME series will be titled the Big Mountain Enduro Series Overall Champion.
-All three core rounds of the BME (Santa Fe, Crested Butte & Mt.
-Rainier) will count towards the overall points and rankings and based on the following point structure system.
+The Big Mountain Enduro series overall title will be awarded to the athlete with the most points after the final round in Crested Butte, CO.
+The overall winner of the BME series will be titled the 2017 Yeti Cycles Big Mountain Enduro presented by Shimano Overall Champion.
+All five core rounds of the BME will count towards the overall points and rankings and based on the point structure system below.
 Each event is worth up to 400 points.
 Full Series Points Table available in Appendix 1 of the Downloadable PDF.

 - Open Professional Men*